NESCent/hip_hack_howto/manuscript.md

 <!-- possible data/analysis to include here: the results of analysis of co-contribution of people to github repos via their github handles, and if we do it, then also of the Twitter analysis.
 At the time of writing this comment, these possible analysies are described below in the section "## Impact of hackathons on building community and collaborations".
 Perhaps include also references to Jono Bacon's "The art of communinty" and Millington's "Buzzing Communities"?
 AESB -->

+## Drawing conclusinos from measures of hackathon impact

-## Challenges of building a leadership team
+### Challenges of building a leadership team
 Some ideas:

 * Leadership team members are often selected among more established and senior researchers.
 The benefit is that they have a greater level of awareness of the community and may provide better guidance in the scoping of the problem and in the identification of effective participants.
 On the other hand, more senior researchers tend to have an extensive agenda of commitments, which detracts from the necessary dedication required by the organization of an hackathon event - which is highly focused, intense over an extended period of time, and guided by rigid deadlines.
 LT members need to provide availability in their schedules for regular meetings (e.g., weekly or bi-weekly teleconferences) and for participation in the preparatory activities (e.g., attend pre-hackathon working group meetings; prepare, disseminate and evaluate applications).